Asalott/ITS-25-Virtualization-Technology-and-Automation/Notes to Project/README.md

 ## 13-Clean-up
      - Removed /roles/control-map due to not being used
-     - Translated all language to Engling
+     - Translated all language to English
      - Added comments on some files that needed extra clarifications
      - Changed section/test 4 in the verification script to better visualize the curl command (round-robin) working
      - Removed /health from /roles/loadbalancer/templates/nginx.conf.j2 due to it creating errors on test 4 when running verification script